 Clinical skills are the most difficult to develop in herbal medicine and the least available in the educational realm.
 Two experienced herbalists, Matthew Wood and Sean Donahue, are pioneering an online approach to alternative, holistic, and traditional herbal diagnosis and evaluation.
 Sean has a more emotional, soul-based approach, while Matthew has a more physical, body-based approach.
 Both us believe in the importance of the spirit in medicine and healing, although that is a topic that tends to eclipse the classroom.
 This class will, therefore, be stimulating for the students and for else of us – which will make it more stimulating and exciting.

-Matthew and Sean will be discussion and teaching:
+Matthew and Sean will be discussing and teaching:

 Includes time for Q&A and Discussion

 When you subscribe to this class you will be given access to previous class recordings.
 You will also receive emails with details on how to join the events LIVE online via your smart phone, tablet or computer!

 This class is the 4th Wednesday of each month - at noon CST, unless otherwise noted due to Matthew or Sean's travel schedules.

 Please see the FAQ for answers to common questions.